kristiankunc/svelte-vatsim-stands/README.md

 />
 ```

-2.An example with a custom tooltip defined
+2. Example with a tooltip definded

 ```svelte
 <script lang="ts">